dovigod/V-Gesture/readme.md

 **(Important)**

-_determinant_ is the function which determine current user's hand pose is fulfilling gesture. if false is returned, it means current hand pose is not a gesture. if true or any truthy value is returned, it means current hand pose is a gesture.
+_determinant_ is the function which determines whether current user's hand pose is fulfilling the gesture. if false is returned, it means current hand pose is not a gesture. if true or any truthy value is returned, it means current hand pose is a gesture.
 Besides, if you want to mark hit point on browser, return `{x: number , y: number}`